Online Robust and Adaptive Learning from Data Streams: Introduction

 \subsubsection{Online (stochastic) EM algorithms}

-The EM algorithm \citep{Dempster1977} is a popular class of inference to minimize loss functions.
-The original EM algorithm \citep{Dempster1977} does not scale to a large dataset because it requires the entire data at each iteration.
-To overcome this problem, several studies proposed online versions of the EM algorithms.
+The EM algorithm \citep{Dempster1977} is a popular class of inference that minimizes loss function.
+The original EM algorithm does not scale to a large dataset because it requires the entire data at each iteration.
+To overcome this problem, several studies proposed online versions of the EM algorithm.

 Neal and Hinton proposed an EM algorithm in an incremental scheme referred to as the incremental EM (iEM) \citep{Neal1999}.
-Capp\'{e} and Moulines proposed the stochastic (online) EM (sEM) algorithm \citep{Cappe2009}, which updates sufficient statistics in an SA scheme \citep{Robbins1951}.
+Capp\'{e} and Moulines proposed the stochastic (online) EM (sEM) algorithm \citep{Cappe2009}, which updates the sufficient statistics in an SA scheme \citep{Robbins1951}.
 Chen et al. proposed the variance reduced sEM (sEM-VR) algorithm \citep{Chen2018}.
-Meanwhile, Karimi et al. showed non-asymptotic convergence bounds for the global convergence of iEM, sEM-VR, and the fast incremental EM (fiEM) \citep{Karimi2019neurips}.
+Meanwhile, Karimi et al. showed non-asymptotic convergence bounds for the global convergence of iEM, sEM-VR, and the fast incremental EM \citep{Karimi2019neurips}.

-By contrast, only a few studies considered the online EM algorithm in a situation where a fresh sample is drawn at each iteration.
+By contrast, only a few studies have considered the online EM algorithm in a situation where a fresh sample is drawn at each iteration.
 Capp\'{e} and Moulines proved the asymptotic convergence of the online EM algorithm \citep{Cappe2009}.
 Balakrishnan et al. analyzed the non-asymptotic convergence for a variant of the online EM algorithm \citep{Balakrishnan2017}, where the initial radius around the optimal parameter must be known in advance.
-Karimi et al. considered the SA scheme \citep{Robbins1951}, whose stochastic update (drift term) depends on a state-dependent Markov chain, and the mean field is not necessarily of a gradient type, thereby covering an approximate second-order method and allowing an asymptotic bias for one-step updates \citep{Karimi2019colt}.
-They illustrated these settings with the online EM algorithm and the policy-gradient method for the average reward maximization in reinforcement learning.
+Karimi et al. considered the SA scheme \citep{Robbins1951}, the stochastic update (drift term) of which depends on a state-dependent Markov chain.
+Moreover, the mean field is not necessarily of a gradient type, thereby covering an approximate second-order method and allowing an asymptotic bias for one-step updates \citep{Karimi2019colt}.
+They illustrated these settings using the online EM algorithm and the policy-gradient method for the average reward maximization in reinforcement learning.